 We participate actively in our communities, and donate food and services to a few specific organizations where we have an opportunity to feed quality food to those in need.

 The gift that continues to give.
 In our business we meet a lot of people who are struggling with illness and loss.
 Food is comfort, and when a family is in crisis, people give food.
-Three years ago a very large gift of Red Apron store credit was made to a gentleman who had lost his wife to cancer.
+In 2008 a very large gift of Red Apron store credit was made to a gentleman who had lost his wife to cancer.
 Because he did not feel he would be able to use all of this gift himself, he paid it forward to a family in his community who was struggling with their own battle with cancer.

 How can you help?
 You can donate directly to this program, or transfer any unused credit on your account, or un-used gift card balances, or contribute to our tip jar at the counter in store.